 Scene 1: A Beergarden at an Inn, around two weeks later.
 12 minutes.

 3: There is a lively but brief prelude, starts with flutes and strings, then builds.
 The Jesters arrive headed by their leader Fritz, a tenor, naturally.
 Exciting bit just before Edmea arrives.
 To everyone’s confusion, Edmea is in beautiful clothes, and she is totally mad.
 At first I thought that this scene immediately followed the first act, it actually is weeks later.
 Edmea’s mad scene is incredibly understated, the chorus equally underplayed and rather glum.
 Edmea starts going about saying she is the Queen of the Fairies, searching for her king (seriously, this is what the libretto says!).
 She is mad, but the scene is rather good, and this is uniquely perhaps the only understated mad scene in all opera **.
 Five minutes into this we get this odd combination of Wagnerian and Verdian traits in the music.
 The first time the music really sounds like the Catalani of Loreley and La Wally.
-There is some modulation and a climax that is a total non-Italian animal as the leader of the jesters says he will pay Edmea and Ulmo (who has followed her) bill and they will join his troop who are about to perform for a Baron in honor of the birth of his new son.
+There is some modulation and a climax that is a total non-Italian animal as the leader of the jesters says he will pay for Edmea and Ulmo (who has followed her, and fills in some of the details for the audience in his conversation with Fritz which makes up much of the middle of the scene) and they will join his troop who are about to perform for a Baron in honor of the birth of his new son.

 Scene 2: The Gardens of the Baron’s castle.
 28 minutes.